ianfboldea/vanilla-js-projects/README.md

 14. Regex Form Validation
     - Custom built form validation vanilla javascript.
 Completed through a course on Udemy by Brad Traversy

+15. Profile Scoller
+    - Example of using javascript iterators through a portion of a dating website.
+Completed through a course on Udemy by Brad Traversy